Why they love Free Software

 "Why I love Free Software?
 Because it let's me do cool things whithout

-work in some big USA-based software company. "
+having to work in some big USA-based software company."

 KDE relies overwhelmingly on volunteer contributions from people all around the world who, initially, do not know one another.
 Free Software provides the social contract that makes such contributions possible, as our volunteers know they are helping to create a common good that can be shared by all.